makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 ---
-title: Template - [Executive Vote] MKR-to-SKY Upgrade Phase One, Spark Proxy Spell - May 15, 2025
+title: Template - [Executive Vote] MKR-to-SKY Upgrade Phase One, Adding Protego To Chainlog, Spark Proxy Spell - May 15, 2025
 summary: $summary
 date: 2025-05-15T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] MKR-to-SKY Upgrade Phase One, Adding Protergo to the Chainlog, Spark Proxy Spell - May 15, 2025
+# [Executive Proposal] MKR-to-SKY Upgrade Phase One, Adding Protego to the Chainlog, Spark Proxy Spell - May 15, 2025

 The Governance Facilitators, Sidestream, and Dewiz have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.